muratk5n/thirdwave/en/README.md

 ---

 Li-on batteries are limited by world lithium reserves.
-At its max this tech can only handled 5% of global storage need.
+At its max this tech can only handle 5% of global storage need.
 They are doomed to remain marginal, and eventually irrelevant.

 ---